 Indeed, some regional centers are created and approved without intention of following up on their fake business plans and instead immediately shop around for buyers or renters, but nobody keeps track of who the buyers and renters and what their intentions are.
 These regional centers make their presence known at EB-5 trade conferences.
 For an example, go to eb5affiliatenetwork.com.

 Some regional centers are even sold to foreign entities.
 I’ve seen one sold to an entity in Mauritius (off the coast of Madagascar), another rented to a Canadian company whose CEO has a criminal history in the U.S. (Canadian criminal records are private), and the Seattle Area Regional Center, an active real estate developer, sold a 20% stake to a Chinese real estate developer and the CEO then bought a $2.9 million Thunder Jet boat.
 This is all supposedly legal.

 Baidu Baike (Baidu Encyclopedia) published an interesting statistic on litigation against EB-5 regional centers: Between February 2014 and August 2015 there were 5539 EB-5-related lawsuits from Chinese investors.
 That amounts to more than 300 lawsuits per month just from China, or about 3600 per year.
-Some suits were against the USCIS for unreasonable visa processing delays, but most were against regional centers or their agents.
+Some suits were against the USCIS for unreasonable visa processing delays or unfair visa denials, but most were against regional centers or their agents.